alfovo/emoji-index/README.md

 # The Emoji Index

 Tallies emojis for all users within the last 1000 messages for all slack channels within a slack team.
 The emoji index is swiftly becoming the most important metric by which to measure your team's productivity.
+Buy now!

 ## To Run: